Principal Investigator Project Title & Description

 Professor Eric Fong Hong Kong General Social Survey

 This project aims to gain a comprehensive understanding of the social and economic well-being of people living in Hong Kong.
-To achieve this, we propose to collect data on various aspects of people's lives, including family, wealth, housing, health, education, job, and social support.
+To achieve this, we propose to collect data on various types of information from Hong Kong residents, including socioeconomic status, migration intentions, health and wellbeing, social attitudes, and personal background information.
 By collecting a more comprehensive set of data, we can gain a deeper understanding of the interconnectedness of these issues.
 We plan to interview about 4,000 individuals between the ages of 18 and 65.

 Professor Ming Wen